Virginia Apgar (1909-1974) was an American anesthesiologist.

 Leader in the emerging field of Anaesthetics in the 1940s and latter Obstetric Anaesthesia as well the new field of teratology (congenital abnormalities) from 1960

-APGAR is the backronym for the eponym.
-Suggested by Professor Joseph Butterfield in 1961
+Eponymously affiliated with the Apgar score – to assess the health of the newborn child.
+APGAR is the backronym for the eponym, first suggested by Professor Joseph Butterfield in 1961

-- Born June 7, 1909 in Westfield, New Jersey United States
+- Born on June 7, 1909 in Westfield, New Jersey United States

-- 1933 Graduated as MD from Colombia University College of Physicians and Surgeons
+- 1933 – MD from Colombia University College of Physicians and Surgeons

 - 1933-1935 Surgical internship at Columbian-Presbyterian Hospital- head of department Allen Oldfather Whipple